ethangutk/ethangutk/README.md

 </a>
 <h4> Bachelor of Science in Computer Science </h4>

 Miami University is a public research university in Oxford, Ohio.
 The university was founded in 1809, making it the second-oldest university in Ohio and the 10th-oldest public university in the United States.
-I am attending [Miami University's College of Engineering and Computing](https://www.miamioh.edu/cec/) on Miami's main campus, taking many different CSE courses to expand my knowledge within this field and find what part of computer science I like best.
+I attended [Miami University's College of Engineering and Computing](https://www.miamioh.edu/cec/) on Miami's main campus.

 ### 📚 Courses I've Taken
 > Click a class to show more info about it!